 Like many others, Chris gave up an office during the pandemic and felt quite isolated working from home.

-“I missed human interaction, and the business suffered with not only loss of revenue but the teamwork went a bit stale,” he says.
+“I missed human interaction, and the business suffered with not only loss of revenue but dissengagement within the team,” he says.

 “I had a very lonely and broken childhood, and if it wasn’t for one or two key figures in my life and taking up martial arts I might be in a very different place in my adult life,” he says.